Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The metastable regime

 We start now the precise proof, which follows the above strategy.
-We suppose that the result at rank $n-1$ has been proved and that a $\STC$ of diameter larger than $\exp(\beta L_n)$ is formed before time $\tb$.
+We suppose that the result at rank $n-1$ has been proved and that a $\STC$ of diameter larger than $\exp(\beta L_n)$ is formed before time $\tb$. \textit{Step} 1: \textit{Reduction to a box $R_{i,j}$ of side length of order $\exp(\beta L_n)$.} Let us consider the function